Updated. Originally published March 2014.

 I’ve setup a number of smart home hubs (like this one and this one), programmed my own Control4 system (somewhat), and confused countless universal learning remotes, so I decided to give myself a challenge with this review of a SmartThings system—I wanted to see how fast I could get it setup and running.

-SmartThings, which was recently acquired by Samsung, is one of several recent entries in the do-it-yourself home automation market.
-Similar to Lowe’s Iris, Revolv, Insteon and Staples Connect, the SmartThings system begins with a hub product that connects to your network router.
+SmartThings, which was acquired in 2014 by Samsung, is one of several recent entries in the do-it-yourself home automation market.
+Similar to Lowe’s Iris, Wink, Insteon and Staples Connect, the SmartThings system begins with a hub product that connects to your network router.
 The hub then connect wirelessly via Zigbee and Z-wave to other devices to create a mesh network of connected smart things such as motion sensors, door sensors, smart locks, etc. and which you then access and operate all through an iOS or Android app.

 So, back to my setup.
 Hooking up the SmartThings hub started off smoothly.
 I plugged it into my router, launched the app, entered the unique ID number that came with the system and filled in a little more user information.
 Then I got cocky.
 In a rush to get it done, I didn’t write down the password I’d just made up (Rule #1: don’t forget your home automation password).
 That little oversight came back to haunt me when I wanted to add the app to my Android tablet.